 The presence of sodium thioglycollate and a small amount of agar creates a reduced environment which favors the growth of a wide variety of pathogens.
 The use of charcoal in transport media neutralizes toxic materials in the specimen or on the swab and facilitates the growth of sensitive bacterial pathogens such as Neisseria gonorrhoeae.

-Calcium, magnesium, potassium and sodium salts help the survival of the pathogens and also control the permeability of bacterial cells.
+Calcium, magnesium, potassium, and sodium salts help the survival of pathogens and also control the permeability of bacterial cells.
 Phosphate buffer maintains the pH of the medium.

 Composition of Amies transport medium